-Diabetes tends to keep the body in a constant mild state of inflammation.
-This state makes it difficult for the body to heal or respond faster to infections.
-This is why people with diabetes have a 7% risk of dying from a Coronavirus infection.
+Diabetes tends to keep the body in a constant state of inflammation which makes it difficult for the body to heal or respond faster to infections.
+This is why people with diabetes have a 7% increased risk of losing the battle against the COVID-19 infection.

-Viral infections in people with diabetes may result in severe complications including the following:
+Viral infections like COVID in people with diabetes may result in severe complications, such as:

-Pneumonia is the common COVID-19 complication that is causing death worldwide.
-It is characterized by inflammation of the lungs’ air sacs.
+Pneumonia is the common COVID-19 complication that is causing deaths worldwide.
+It is the inflammation of the lungs’ air sacs leading to symptoms such as trouble breathing and limited air capacity.
 People suffering from diabetes are at risk of developing pneumonia once infected with COVID-19.

-One of the symptoms of COVID-19 infection is severe sweating and high fever.
-People can lose a lot of fluids with COVID-19, which can lead to dehydration.
-You will need IV fluids.
+One of the symptoms of COVID-19 infection is severe sweating and a high fever.
+These two symptoms cause many patients to lose a lot of fluids, leading to dehydration.
+Dehydration is a deadly condition that requires immediate medical care.

 High Blood Sugar

-Infections, including COVID-19 infection, triggers the body’s stress response.
+Infections, including COVID-19 infection, trigger the body’s stress response.
 This increases the body’s glucose production, which results in a spike in blood sugar levels.
-Your body needs extra insulin when you’re sick, so it is important to monitor your sugar levels frequently.
+Due to this condition, patients of both Type 2 and Type 1 diabetes may experience difficulties managing their blood sugar levels.

 - Avoid touching frequently touched surfaces in public.

-- Disinfect frequently used surfaces in your home like the tabletops, door handles, and countertops.
+- Disinfect all the surfaces in your homes frequently, including tabletops, door handles, and remote controls.

 - Avoid touching your face, nose, eyes, and mouth.

-- Observe shelter-in-place and social distancing.
-Stay 6 feet away from other people when in public.
+- Observe social distancing by staying 6 feet away from other people when in public.

-- Cover your mouth with a tissue when you sneeze or cough.
+- Cover your mouth with a towel or handkerchief when you sneeze or cough.

-- Avoid contact with people who are sick, especially someone who is ill with a fever or cold.
+- Avoid contact with people who are sick, especially someone with a fever or cold.

-- Reduce your stress levels as much as possible.
+- Manage your stress levels as much as you can through relaxation routines.